This article is Part 2 of our series on Manual J load calculations for new HVAC installations.

 Doing a load calculation, the right way isn’t simple.
 For one thing, there are several potential pitfalls.

 Think: measurements you forget to take, typos or “butterfinger” scenarios where you enter the wrong data into the software, faulty assumptions about things like window types and wall insulation levels… the list goes on!

 An experienced contractor is far less likely to goof up.
-With the experienced gained through performing many load calculations, a contractor will:
+With the experience gained through performing many load calculations, a contractor will:

 - Always perform all necessary measurements, or will quickly recognize when they forgot something

 - Avoid entering the wrong data into the software, or will immediately notice when something is “off” with the results